 The following is the Modbus List generated from the Application software.
 This information is sent out from the control in 2 Modbus blocks (LOCAL and REMOTE).
-These can be output on a variety of communication channels (max of 2 ports to each Modbus block) - serial ports COM1 and COM2, and on Ethernet ports 5002, 5003, 5004, 5005 (UDP) and ports 5006 & 5007 (TCP).
+These can be output on a variety of communication channels (max of 2 ports to each Modbus block) - serial ports COM1 and COM2, and on Ethernet ports 5002, 5003, 5004, 5005 (UDP).